salsify/avro-patches/README.md

 This gem contains patches to the official [Apache Avro](https://avro.apache.org/) Ruby gem v1.8.2.

+We have attempted to follow the coding conventions used in the official `avro` repo.

 The following pending or unreleased changes are included:
 - [AVRO-1886: Add validation messages](https://github.com/apache/avro/pull/111)
 - [AVRO-1695: Ruby support for logical types revisited](https://github.com/apache/avro/pull/116)